 16. Support the base of the strut, then remove the nut from the top of the piston rod (photo).

-17. Lower the front suspension strut and remove from under the wing (photo).
+17. Lower the front suspension strut and remove it from under the wing (photo).

-18. If the strut is removed on models from April 1988, mark the position of the wheel bearing housing relative to the strut, unscrew the two bolts and separate the casing.
-Note that the bolt heads are facing forward (photo).
+18. If removing the strut on April 1988 models, note the position of the wheel bearing housing relative to the strut, remove the two bolts and separate the housing.
+Note that the bolt heads face forward (photo).

 19. Installation is carried out in the reverse order.
-Tighten all nuts and bolts with the tightening force specified in the Specification. be guided Section 8 when installing the drive shaft, Section 9 when installing the brake disc, and Chapter 6 from this Section when installing the anti-roll bar.
+Tighten all nuts and bolts with the tightening force specified in the Specification.
+Follow Section 8 when installing the drive shaft, Section 9 when installing the brake disc, and Chapter 6 from this Section when installing the anti-roll bar.